Shweg4/Image-generation-with-pose-consistency/README.md

     python gradio_pose2image.py

-For a public link give (share = True) while launcging the gradio - block.launch(server_name='0.0.0.0',share=True) You need to input an image for the openpose to detetec the pose.
+For a public link give (share = True) while launcging the gradio - block.launch(server_name='0.0.0.0',share=True) You need to input an image for the openpose to detect the pose.

 <table>
   <tr>